keironchaudhry/milestone-project-2/README.md

     5. Javascript code was generally quite repetitive upon revision, with much of the code being functionally redundant.
         * All JS code has since been refactored (using the forEach method and a single .onclick rather than several) and better reflects my learning of Javascript during this project.

+    6. HTML code had indentation issues.
+        * Passed the code through a formatter and replaced existing code.

 **Ongoing bugs**